Official: 7 killed in California community; suspect arrested

 The shooting followed the killing of 11 people late Saturday at a ballroom dance hall in Southern California.

+Half Moon Bay is a small coastal city with agricultural roots now home to about 12,000 people.
+The city and surrounding San Mateo County area is known for producing flowers as well as vegetables like brussell sprouts.
+The county allows cannabis farming in certain areas.

+It’s a majority-white community and about 5% of the population is Asian, according to Census data.

-“We are sickened by today’s tragedy in Half Moon Bay,” Dave Pine, president of the San Mateo County Board of Supervisors, said in a statement.
+“We are sickened by today’s tragedy in Half Moon Bay,” Pine said in a statement.
 “We have not even had time to grieve for those lost in the terrible shooting in Monterey Park.
 Gun violence must stop.”

+“We’re still trying to understand exactly what happened and why, but it’s just incredibly, incredibly tragic,” said state Sen. Josh Becker, who represents much of San Mateo County.
+Becker called the area “a very close-knit” agricultural community.

 California Gov. Gavin Newsom tweeted that he was “at the hospital meeting with victims of a mass shooting when I get pulled away to be briefed about another shooting.
 This time in Half Moon Bay.
 Tragedy upon tragedy.”